 Cloudflare is an absolute frontrunner when it comes to DDoS protection.
 Their DNS proxy/CDN service essentially acts as a barrier between your website and the rest of the internet, with the ability to detect and resist malicious traffic sent to your website as a DDoS attack.
 When you have this service enabled, your origin hosting server is hidden from public view and Cloudflare plays the middleman for all data requests, ensuring only the genuine traffic gets through to your hosting server.
 However, this also means that your page load times will rely on the speed of Cloudflare’s servers, rather than your own – but more on this later.

 A CDN provides a means of getting your website data geographically closer to your visitors, thus speeding up their page load times.
 It does this by pushing copies of your website’s static (and some dynamic) data out to an extensive number of servers all around the world.
 Then, when a user visits your website, they can load the majority of the files that make up your web pages from their closest CDN server location.

 All of the above benefits are available (at certain levels) for free with Cloudflare, making it seem like an ideal solution.
 However, if you’re using Cloudflare primarily for its purported performance benefits, unless you are on one of Cloudflare’s top-tier paid plans, it’s very likely doing the exact opposite and making your website slower than it was to begin with.

 Why?
 Like almost everything else, it all comes back to money.
-But it’s not really Cloudflare at fault.
+But it’s not Cloudflare at fault.